ichidao/ichi-vaults-sdk/README.md

 | overrides         | [Overrides](https://github.com/ethers-io/ethers.js/blob/f97b92bbb1bde22fcc44100af78d7f31602863ab/packages/contracts/lib/index.d.ts#L7)  | undefined | false

 <br/>
 Similar to the withdraw() function, this function facilitates the withdrawal of the specified amount of shares from the vault.
 This function could be used for vaults in which one of the tokens is a wrapped native token of the chain.
 Both vault tokens are added to the user's account after the withdrawal.
 Additionally, the wrapped token is converted to the native token.
+Ensure to use the approveVaultToken() function before invoking withdrawNativeToken().

 ```typescript
 import { Web3Provider } from '@ethersproject/providers';